ava-labs/avalanche-docs/docs/subnets/create-a-simple-rust-vm.md

 }
 ```

-Now, this VM's static API can be accessed at endpoints `/ext/vm/timestampvm` and
+Now, this VM's static API can be accessed at endpoints `/ext/vm/timestampvm-rs` and
-`/ext/vm/timestamp`.
+`/ext/vm/timestamp-rs`.
 For more details about VM configs, see
 [here](../nodes/maintain/avalanchego-config-flags.md#vm-configs).

 In this tutorial, we used the VM's ID as the executable name to simplify the
 process.
-However, AvalancheGo would also accept `timestampvm` or `timestamp`
+However, AvalancheGo would also accept `timestampvm-rs` or `timestamp-rs`
 since those are registered aliases in previous step.

 ## Wrapping Up